WindSoilder/ajson-rpc2/README.md

 # ajson-rpc2
-An implementation of json rpc 2.0[(http://www.jsonrpc.org/)] which is based on python3 asyncio module, which is designed for async and extensible for json-rpc based protocol (like language server protocol)
+An implementation of json rpc 2.0[http://www.jsonrpc.org/] which is based on python3 asyncio module, which is designed for async and extensible for json-rpc based protocol (like language server protocol)

 # Usage
+It's easy to use :)

     from ajson_rpc2 import ajson_rpc2

     # make one function to be rpc called